claceio/docs/content/docs/Configuration/security/index.md

 The default configuration for the Clace server is:

-- Application management (admin APIs) are accessible locally only, using unix domain sockets
+- Application management (admin APIs) are accessible over unix domain sockets only (not accessible remotely).
+Since UDS enforces file permissions checks, no additional authentication is needed for admin APIs.
-- An admin user account is used to access applications
+- Admin user account is used to access applications, default `auth-type` for apps is `system`
-- The admin user password has to be added to the server config file, or a random password is generated every time the server is restarted
+- The admin user password bcrypt hash has to be added to the server config file, or a random password is generated every time the server is restarted
-- Applications can be change not require any authentication
+- Applications can be changed to not require any authentication, `auth-type` can be `none` or use Oauth2 based auth.
-- There is no user management support in Clace currently, the plan is to integrate with OAuth2 providers and SAML services for managing user access
+- There is no user management support in Clace currently.
+The system account is present by default (which can be disabled) or OAuth based auth can be used.

 ## Admin Account Password